Q. Can I get a personal injury settlement if the company I am suing is out of business or goes bankrupt?

-In fact, things just got better for you!
-When a company is out of business, it is likely that the principles of the company will no longer care about the lawsuit.
+When a company is out of business, it is likely that the owner, managers, supervisors, and employees of the company no longer care about your lawsuit.

-Any of the employees or supervisors who may have been negligent and responsible for causing your injury, will probably not care and will likely tell the truth, refuse to testify or be unavailable to testify.
+The employees and supervisors who may have been negligent and responsible for causing your injury, will also probably not care and will either tell the truth, refuse to testify, or disappear and be unavailable to testify.

 When the employee responsible for causing the accident doesn’t testify, there is no one to contradict your testimony about how the accident happened.